xinychen/transdim/README.md

   - ***LocInt***: local interpolation.

-	> Note: This model mainly consider *local information* from observations at the neighboring time slots of the missing values.
+	> Note: This model only considers *local information* from observations at the neighboring time slots of the missing values.

   - ***BGCP***: Bayesian Gaussian CP decomposition. [[Matlab code is also available!](https://github.com/lijunsun/bgcp_imputation)]